darinkeng/NYC-Taxi-Tip-Prediction/README.md

 * It reduces the need for extensive one-hot encoding
 * It is effective for nonlinear relationships between trip features and tip amounts

+I used GridSearch cross-validation to improve the generalizability of the model.

 ## Model Evaluation

 The model was evaluated using: